Prologue

 “How could you tell?”

-That was the kind of line you didn’t respond to unless you knew the code.
+That was the kind of line you don’t answer unless you know the code.
 I didn’t.
-But I had something else—curiosity and a half-burnt calibration slate.
-She glanced at the slate.
+But I had curiosity and a half-burned calibration slate.
+She glanced at it, smirked.

 “Still tuning by hand?”